#subpageNavigation { display:none;}

 I take time to enjoy who I am and what I am doing.
 I feel how special it is to nourish my creativity and to share it with others.
 I fall in love all over again with color, shape, my studio, and everyone who shares this world with me.
 And, I rejoice in my happiness.

-So when I wonder deeper into my what and why, I feel the very essence of my being—— joy, love, creativity and all flows naturally.
+So when I delve deeper into my what and why, I feel the very essence of my being—— joy, love, creativity and all flows naturally.

 With a heart full of love, I wish us all Peace on Earth and Love and Kindness to all Beings.